Skip to main content

 Direct configuration gathers metrics data directly from the external source based on provided credentials.
 You don't need to install anything on your server side.

-Refer to Sources for details about configuring the Direct for each data source via sloctl.
+Check Sources for details about configuring the direct for each data source via sloctl.

 apiVersion: n9/v1alpha